chomeyama/MOSTest/README.md

 # MOSTest

-## Simple explanation of this opensource code (mainly for my lab members).
+## Simple explanation of this opensource code

-1. Create wav directory like below.
+1. Create wav directory like the below example.
 Each set contains wav files and their file lists for the methods you want to compare.
+It's easier to understand if you actually browse the wav directory.
 The number of methods in each set does not have to match.

 ```
 wav/
  |---- set1/
  |      |-- method1/
- |      |-- method2/
- |      |-- method3/
  |      |-- method1.list
- |      |-- method2.list
- |      |-- method3.list
  |
  |---- set2
- |      |-- method1/
  |      |-- method2/
- |      |-- method1.list
+ |      |-- method3/
  |      |-- method2.list
+ |      |-- method3.list
  |
  |---- set3
+ |      |-- method4/
+ |      |-- method5/
+ |      |-- method4.list
+ |      |-- method5.list
  ```

 2. Rewrite mos.js depending on the structure of the wav directory.
 You only need to customize the part from line 60.